Search This Blog

 But, I kept that thought to myself.

-Now, I could launch SSMS, connect to the sql instance, query the sys.databases and get requested information.
+Now, I could launch SSMS, connect to the sql instance and view the list databases displayed in the Object Explorer or, query the sys.databases and get the requested information.

 But I don't know the instance name top of my head.
 So I would need to RDP into the server or look up the meta data somewhere else, like maybe a spreadsheet with database inventory, assuming its up to date.